Selling your home is a huge decision. You’ve not only made a huge financial investment in your home, but an emotional one as well.

 Your home needs to show well.
 It needs to appear that it’s been well-kept, and clutter-free.
 Nobody wants to buy a used car that’s been battered and run into the ground; the same goes for your home.

-If your home needs repairs or improvements, do them before you put it on the market.
+If your home needs repairs or improvements, do them before putting it on the market.
 Get to those projects like painting, repairing the front step, refinishing cabinets or refreshing the grout in the bathroom.
 A little investment in time and energy before selling your home can mean more money in your pocket when buyers start making offers.

 Hiring a Realtor for selling your home